alixvox/song-timeliner/README.md

 To download and process songs for specific artists, you can use either SoundCloud usernames or YouTube channel IDs:

 - **For SoundCloud**: Use the username from the SoundCloud artist's URL.
 For example, for `https://soundcloud.com/postmalone`, use `postmalone`.
 - **For YouTube**: Use the channel ID from the YouTube channel's URL.
-This is typically a string that starts with 'UC'.
+For channels with artists' discographies (These are usually named "[artist] - Topic"), this is typically a string that starts with 'UC'.
 For example, for `https://www.youtube.com/channel/UCwZEU0wAwIyZb4x5G_KJp2w`, use `UCwZEU0wAwIyZb4x5G_KJp2w`.
 - **For Bandcamp**: Use the username and album ID(s) from the BandCamp artist's URL(s), surrounded by the conditionals `bc` and `cb`.
 For example, to download the Sigur Rós albums `Ágætis Byrjun`, `Takk` and `Valtari`, use `bc sigurros gaetis-byrjun takk valtari`, taken from each album's URL endpoint.

 Run the script with the `-d` flag (`--download_lq`) for low-quality (MP3) downloads or the `-q` flag (`--download_hq`) for high-quality downloads, followed by the artist identifiers: